eurodatacube/eodash/app/public/eodash-data/stories/demo-mode/egu2023/EGU-demo-schedule.md

 - Builtup areas [https://race.esa.int/?search=World%3A+Builtup+areas&x=2029067.05722&y=5931014.04756&z=5.42864&poi=WSF-WSF], and story [Link to story text - the markdown files that we prepare in the egu folder]
   - play with the compare mode
   - select different years
-  - zoom of interesting use cases.
+  - zoom of interesting use cases using the links in the text
 - Ship detections and timeseries [https://race.esa.int/?search=Suez+%3A+Ships+in+Port&x=3683563.18384&y=3610995.46388&z=9.28355&poi=EG1-E200], and sotry [Link to story text - the markdown files that we prepare in the egu folder]
   - Canal Suez AOI
   - See detections